FOREX-Dollar pressured by US political turmoil, strong eurozone data

 * Dollar index surrenders all of its 'Trump bump'

-TOKYO, May 17 The dollar nursed its losses on Wednesday after taking a hit from solid eurozone economic data, a fall in U.S. yields on heightened turmoil in Washington and downbeat housing data that reduced expectations of a Federal Reserve rate hike next month.
+TOKYO, May 17 The dollar nursed its losses on Wednesday after taking a combination of punches - solid eurozone economic data, a fall in U.S. yields on heightened turmoil in Washington and downbeat housing data that reduced expectations of a Federal Reserve rate hike next month.

 The dollar index, which scaled a 14-year peak of 103.82 on Jan.
 3 on hopes for tax reform and stimulus measures from the administration of U.S. President Donald Trump, gave back all of its "Trump bump" and wallowed near its lowest levels since Nov.
 9.

-The index, which tracks the U.S. currency against a basket of six major rivals, last stood at 97.929, down 0.2 percent on the day.
+The index, which tracks the U.S. currency against a basket of six major rivals, last stood at 98.077, down slightly on the day.

-Pressure on the dollar increased after news that Trump asked his now-dismissed FBI Director James Comey to end the agency's investigation into ties between former White House national security adviser Michael Flynn and Russia, according to a source who has seen a memo written by Comey.
+Further pressure on the dollar followed news Trump asked his now-dismissed FBI Director James Comey to end the agency's investigation into ties between former White House national security adviser Michael Flynn and Russia, according to a source who has seen a memo written by Comey.

-The memo raises questions about whether Trump tried to interfere with a federal investigation at a time when investors were beginning to doubt that his administration would be able to get a divided U.S. Congress to support its promised policy steps.
+The memo raises questions about whether Trump tried to interfere with a federal investigation.

 "Investors need to see if he can carry out all of his original ideas, compromise, and get organised," said Kaneo Ogino, director at foreign exchange research firm Global-info Co in Tokyo.